Skip to main content

 It's a wonderful, magical time of the year to visit Norway's vibrant capital!

-People come from afar to experience Oslo's Christmas spirit.
+Visitors come from far and wide to experience Oslo's Christmas spirit.
 You'll definitely find a holiday atmosphere at the Christmas market in Spikersuppa in the high street, Karl Johan.

-Spin around in the ice rink!
+Skate around the ice rink!
 It’s free and open every day during winter.

 Bring your own ice skates, or rent a pair here.

-Enjoy a ride with the Ferris wheel, stop by the market stalls, and treat yourself with fresh doughnuts!
+Enjoy a ride with the Ferris wheel, stop by the market stalls, and treat yourself to some fresh doughnuts!

 Next to the Ferris wheel, you'll find the impressive National Theatre.

-... like when the boys choir Sølvguttene ('The Silver Boys')sings our beloved carols in Oslo Cathedral – they're guaranteed to give you that warm and nostalgic Christmas feeling.
+Each year, the boys' choir Sølvguttene ('The Silver Boys')sings beloved carols in Oslo Cathedral.
+They're guaranteed to give you a warm and nostalgic Christmas feeling.

 There are many more concerts to choose from in the city.